chef-boneyard/windows/README.md

 - :install: install a package
 - :remove: remove a package.
 The remove action is completely hit or miss as many application uninstallers do not support a full silent/quiet mode.
+- :run_batch: execute a batch script using the cmd.exe interpreter.
+Also provides %SOURCE% variable which points to location of a source.

 ### Attribute Parameters